nens/threedi-results-analysis/Docker/README.rst

 ----------
 The two folders qgis2 and qgis3 define image for QGIS 2 and for QGIS 3 respectively.
 Both depend on the base image `qgis-desktop:base`.
-Make sure you are on the `QGIS2` branch when developing for QGIS 2 (TODO).
+Make sure you are on the `QGIS2` branch when developing for QGIS 2.
 Development for QGIS 3 should continue on master.

 To build the image, first make sure you have the base image `qgis-desktop:base`.